Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

 ML models learn patterns within the train set to generalize to the validation set and unseen test set, so if the train set is skewed or biased in some way, the model could pick up that bias and learn something not inherent in the data.
 Since the binary classification labels were very skewed (3:1 for non-sick vs sick based on the SSQ symptom general discomfort), we analyzed the data through plots and unsupervised learning, and explored augmentation methods to alleviate this issue.
 This included balancing the labels through sampling (both over and undersampling), generating synthetic data, and identifying outliers in the data.

-{\textbf{\underline{Data analysis.}}} Since there was high inter-subject variability in EEG data, we visualized how different each subjects' data was compared to others out of the 29 subjects in the study since we used the more rigorous ``leave-one-subject-out" (LOSO) evaluation method where one subject was left out of the train set to be the test set.
-Plots were made by averaging across the EEG data between sick and non-sick labels and between the 28 subjects vs. the one subject left out, providing a qualitative view of the data (see~\cref{fig:loso-sub-11}).

 {\textbf{\underline{Outlier detection and removal.}}} We considered two kinds of outlier detection: by individual stimuli (individual data point) and by subject.
 For individual stimuli, original input size is a $(C,T)$ matrix by channel (electrode) $C$ and by time $T$.
 We first flattened the data to size $C*T$.
 Next, the $i$-th cleaned-up ERP part of the EEG signal $\mathbf{x}_i$ was normalized by z-score, defined as $\mathbf{z}_i = \frac{\mathbf{x}_i - \mu}{\sigma}$ where $\mathbf{x}_i \in \mathbb{R}^{C * T}$ is the flattened vector being normalized, $\mu \in \mathbb{R}^{C * T}$ is the mean, and $\sigma \in \mathbb{R}^{C * T}$ is the standard deviation calculated separately by label for sick vs. non-sick from train set.
 To clarify, this normalization by separate $\mu$ and $\sigma$ by label is only done for outlier detection analysis.
 In the main data processing pipeline, the normalization mean and standard deviation are calculated across the whole train set.
-Along the flattened dimension, if any feature exceeded three standard deviations, it was identified as an outlier and removed from the train set.
-Since this was quite aggressive, we also tested a milder version that identified outliers if over half the features exceeded three standard deviations.
-However, test performance dropped, especially on subjects with more sick data, compared to the aggressive version.
+Along the flattened dimension, if any feature exceeded three standard deviations, it was identified as an outlier and removed from the train set. \RevisionText{Adding outlier removal improved performance compared to no outlier removal.} Since this was quite \RevisionText{strict}, we also tested a milder version that identified outliers if over half the features exceeded three standard deviations.
+However, test performance dropped, especially on subjects with more sick data, compared to the \RevisionText{strict} version.
+More in Supplemental Material \cref{sec:supplemental_outlier_detection}.